FreeRADIUS/freeradius-server/raddb/certs/realms/README.md

 On the other hand, when a user `doug@example.org` requests network access, the server cna present an `example.org` certificate.

-This functionaltiy means that it is possible to configure only one `eap` module, and then use multiple certificate chains.
+This functionality means that it is possible to configure only one `eap` module, and then use multiple certificate chains.
 Previous versions of the server required that the administrator configure multiple EAP modules, one for each certificate being used.

-This functionality can be used in one of two ways.
+The selection can be performed in one of two ways.
 First, the certificates can be loaded dynamically at run-time.
 Second, the certificates can be pre-loaded for speed.